timescale/docs/promscale/quick-start.md

 #### Overview of services
-View all the services with service name, number of requests served per second, average duration per request, p90 latency and error rate.
+View all the services with service name, number of requests served per second, average and p90 request duration and error rate.
 Click the service name to view the service level metrics.
 <img class="main-content__illustration" src="https://s3.amazonaws.com/assets.timescale.com/docs/images/apm-services-overview-dashboard.png" alt="A dashboard representing the overview of services"/>